jeffh/Hydrant/docs/source/mapper_reference.rst

 .. note:: This is a convience to create custom Hydrant mappers.
 Blocks
-          that execute custom code are subject to the same error handling that Hydrant expects for mappers conforming to :ref:`TheMapperProtocol` in order to be exception-free.
+          that execute custom code are subject to the same error handling that Hydrant expects for mappers to conform to :ref:`HYDMapper` in order to be exception-free.

 This is a mapper that accepts one or two blocks for you to manually do the